← Guides

 SimplePay generates an EMP201 summary report each pay run.
 This shows the exact amounts to enter on eFiling: total PAYE, total SDL, total UIF, and the combined liability.

-The EMP201 itself still needs to be submitted on eFiling manually — but the values are calculated and ready.
-The eFiling step becomes a 5-minute form entry rather than a calculation exercise.
+If you are filing for yourself, the EMP201 still needs to be submitted on eFiling by hand, but the values are calculated and ready.
+The eFiling step becomes a five-minute form entry rather than a calculation exercise.

 Some accountants who submit eFiling on behalf of clients have developed structured data-transfer workflows (spreadsheets with defined fields that match eFiling input exactly) to reduce the error rate in this manual step.
 If your accountant handles eFiling, this is worth discussing with them.